Health and human rights

 - The right to health includes access to timely, acceptable, and affordable health care of appropriate quality.

-- Yet, about 150 million people globally suffer financial catastrophe annually, and 100 million are pushed below the poverty line as a result of health care expenditure.
+- Yet, about 100 million people globally are pushed below the poverty line as a result of health care expenditure ever year.

 - Vulnerable and marginalized groups in societies tend to bear an undue proportion of health problems.

 - Universal health coverage is a means to promote the right to health.

 “The right to the highest attainable standard of health” requires a set of social criteria that is conducive to the health of all people, including the availability of health services, safe working conditions, adequate housing and nutritious foods.
 Achieving the right to health is closely related to that of other human rights, including the right to food, housing, work, education, non-discrimination, access to information, and participation.

 The right to health includes both freedoms and entitlements.